 A motor speed check is performed when a disc is inserted into the drive.
 If the motor speed is on either side of the tolerance allowed, a Write Protect Error is generated and the disc cannot be initialized or used.
-If your drive is operating properly, this indication is one of a defective disc.
+If your drive is operating properly, this indicates a defective disc.
 Discard the disc.